“Content Marketing provides 4x the ROI of our traditional marketing spend.” – Julie Fleischer

-(i) Intra-Organisational Content Deployment: Marketers are kidding themselves if they think publishing content to the company blog or social media channels are getting the full value out of that content.
-Instead, they need to be looking for ways to integrate the usage of their content into other organisational departments.
+(i) Intra-Organisational Content Deployment: Marketers are kidding themselves if they think publishing content to the company blog or social media channels are getting the total value out of that content.
+Instead, they must look for ways to integrate their content into other organizational departments.
 And that means producing more than just top-of-funnel content.

 If you’re producing middle- and bottom-of-funnel content – which you should be doing – share it with your sales team so that they can integrate it into their cadence or nurturing sequences.
-Make sure your customer service teams are aware of any content you’ve created that answers customer questions.
+Ensure your customer service teams know any content you’ve created that answers customer questions.
 Add it to your onboarding sequences, where appropriate.

 Other departments aren’t going to do this automatically.
 You don’t just need great content – you need a way to effectively disseminate it between departments and integrate it into other peoples’ workflows.

 Most people these days understand that marketers are tracking their movements online.
 So let’s put that data to good use.
-I expect that dynamic forms that ask progressive questions during subsequent opt-ins are going to be big this year, as will micro-targeted content generated based on customer data and served up to small segments of target customers, rather than to broad audiences.
+I expect dynamic forms that ask progressive questions during subsequent opt-ins will be big this year, as well as micro-targeted content generated based on customer data and served up to small segments of target customers rather than broad audiences.

-(iii) Content Optimisation For Voice Search: Another big trend I’m seeing is interest in voice search.
-More and more consumers are using voice search technology by Google, Amazon and others, so it’s natural that brands would want to be sure their products or services are mentioned whenever corresponding questions are asked.
+(iii) Content Optimisation For Voice Search: Another big trend I see interest in is voice search.
+More and more consumers are using voice search technology by Google, Amazon, and others, so naturally, brands want to be sure their products or services are mentioned whenever related questions are asked.

-Fortunately, optimising for voice search can be as straightforward as incorporating common customer questions and their answers into your website’s content.
-This has the advantage of improving your overall SEO as well, given Google’s shift towards prioritising natural language responses in the organic results.
+Fortunately, optimizing for voice search can be as straightforward as incorporating common customer questions and their answers into your website’s content.
+This also improves your overall SEO, given Google’s shift towards prioritizing natural language responses in organic results.

-To do this well, think about how your target customers might alter their search queries when doing a voice search.
-That might mean using more words, being more descriptive in your content or focusing more on the long-tail – anything that most closely mirrors the natural language they’d use when speaking.
+To do this well, consider how your target customers might alter their search queries when doing a voice search.
+That might mean using more words, being more descriptive in your content, or focusing more on the long tail – anything that most closely mirrors the natural language they’d use when speaking.

 2. Andy Crestodina, Chief Marketing Officer and Co-Founder, Orbit Media Studios Inc

 (i) Social Video Ads For Articles: It’s not just for lifestyle marketers on Instagram.
-Anyone who makes a video social post (rather than just text and an image) is going to see better engagement.
+Anyone who makes a video social post (rather than just text and an image) will see better engagement.
 For content marketers, that means clicks.

-In 2019, expect to see a lot of 1-minute video “commercials” for content in social streams.
-Basically, this is just the marketer introducing their article, describing the benefit of reading and suggesting the click.
+In 2023, expect many 1-minute video “commercials” for content in social streams.
+This is just the marketer introducing their article, describing the benefit of reading, and suggesting the click.
 The marketers who are best at this will add captions.

 (ii) Fewer Shorties.
-More Depth: Enough marketers have read the research and learned from their own experience that long content tends to perform better.
-There is no rule that says that articles must be of a certain length, but word count correlates with detail, detail correlates with quality and quality correlates with traction in search, social and everywhere.
+More Depth: Enough marketers have read the research and learned from experience that long content tends to perform better.
+No rule says that articles must be of a certain length, but word count correlates with detail, and detail correlates with quality.
+Quality correlates with traction in search, social, and everywhere.

-(iii) Prettier Dashboards: Thousands of content marketers are going to learn Google Data Studio in 2019.
+(iii) Prettier Dashboards: Thousands of content marketers will learn Google Data Studio in 2023.
 They’ll combine data from different sources and impress their bosses and clients with lovely charts.
-But will get value from these dashboards?
+But will we get value from these dashboards?
 Mostly no. Everyone will like the dashboards, but they won’t necessarily make the insights more obvious.